 A short sale is different.
 Instead of letting the bank take your home, you sell it yourself for less than the amount owed on the mortgage—if your lender agrees.

-The proceeds from the sale go to the lender, who may choose to forgive the remaining debt or require you to pay a portion of it.
+The proceeds from the sale go to the lender, who may forgive the remaining debt or require you to pay part of it.

 Key things to know about short sales:

-- The lender must approve the sale: All lien holders (banks or institutions with claims on the property) need to agree, which can make the process longer and more complex.
+- Lender approval: All lien holders must approve, which can make the process longer and more complex.

-- Credit impact is smaller: A short sale typically reduces your credit score by 100–150 points, far less damaging than foreclosure.
+- Credit impact: A short sale typically reduces your credit score by 100–150 points, far less damaging than foreclosure.

-- You may buy again sooner: In some cases, you could qualify for another mortgage in just 2–3 years, or even immediately under specific loan programs.
+- Future eligibility: In some cases, you could qualify for another mortgage in 2–3 years, or even immediately under certain programs.

 Short Sale vs Foreclosure: Which Is Better?